 Like everything has its opposites, windows have positive as well as negative impacts on a homeowner’s life.
 How?
-Well, at one end, they are responsible for ensuring ventilation, light and warmth in the home while on the other hand, become the biggest reason of energy loss.
-The best remedy to avoid this problem is installing energy efficient windows or making the recent ones energy efficient.
+Well, at one end, they are responsible for ensuring ventilation, light, and warmth in the home while on the other hand, become the biggest reason for energy loss.
+The best remedy to avoid this problem is installing energy efficient windows or making the recent one’s energy efficient.

 But the question is how can you determine what would be the best choice?
 Installing windows or improving the existing ones?
 Total Home Windows and Doors worked on this issue and come up with the following conclusions:

 When it comes to making your existing windows energy efficient, the company suggests you to go with caulking, weather stripping and storm windows along with using window coverings or treatments.

 Now you would think what’s the benefit of adding every item.
 Well, storm windows will be ideal for improving comfort and reducing air leakage.
 Weather stripping and caulking are effective in minimizing chances of air leakage.
 Even, caulks are also useful for joints less than a 1-quarter inch, gaps or stationary cracks whereas, weather stripping can work on movable building components like operable windows and doors.
 Window coverings or treatments can ensure suitable temperature within the place.
 However, you have to keep in mind that window treatments are not efficient in reducing infiltration or air leakage.